AjkayAlan/ansible-rpi-docker-homelab-alan/README.md

 An ansible playbook to set up my homelab stuff on Ubuntu 24 using Docker via Ansible

+## Distro Support

+This has only been tested on Ubuntu 24.
+Other Ubuntu versions may work (try at your own risk!).
+Other distros are not supported.

 ## Running

 SSH into the server as your root user, clone the repo, then install the dependencies: